menzenski/menzenski.github.io/_posts/2015-05-05-Onward-and-Upward.md

 Last week I passed the oral exam (the third and final portion), which means that I'll be staying in Lawrence for a while longer (a *long* while longer).
 I'm super excited to be starting the PhD in Slavic Linguistics at KU.
-This department is the right place for me
+This department is the right place for me and I'm glad to be able to remain here in Lawrence.

 This has been a good week all around, actually.
 Last Wednesday I signed the contract for my summer employment.
 I'll be working at KU as a